 Links are provided to each topic's webpage for further information.
 If you are a health professional you can also access free online training modules about these topics at End of Life Law for Clinicians.

 Every adult has the right to decide what is or is not done to their body.
 For medical treatment to be lawful, a person must consent to it.
-If that treatment is given without consent, the doctor (or whoever provides it) may be civilly and criminally liable.
+If that treatment is given without consent, the health professional who provides it may be civilly and criminally liable.
 An exception to this is if the treatment was provided in an emergency in order to save the person’s life, and it was not possible to obtain consent from the person or their substitute decision-maker.

-Consent to treatment is only valid if the person has ‘capacity’ or is ‘competent’ to consent.
-The consent must be given freely and voluntarily, and it must relate to the proposed treatment.
+Consent to treatment is only valid if the person has capacity or is competent to consent.
+The person's consent must be given freely and voluntarily, and it must relate to the proposed treatment.

 Every adult is presumed to have capacity to make their own medical treatment and health care decisions.
 To have capacity the person must be able to comprehend and retain the information needed to make the decision, including the consequences of the decision; and use and weigh that information as part of their decision-making process.

-A person without those abilities, due, for example, to dementia, intellectual disability or mental illness will lack capacity for medical decision-making and will not be able to make medical treatment decisions themselves.
+A person without those abilities, due, for example, to dementia, intellectual disability, acquired brain injury or mental illness will have impaired capacity for medical decision-making and will not be able to make medical treatment decisions themselves.
 In that situation, there are three ways in which decisions can be made by, or for them: